Machine learning techniques in joint default assessment: bounds and estimates

-Risk measurement of the credit losses is done through their VaR, computed along Definition 4.1.
-Both on a small portfolio ($d=25$) and to the overall portfolio ($d=6000$), we compute the VaR at the levels of confidence $ \alpha=0.9; 0.95;0.99$ searching for the corresponding quantiles of the distribution.
-In the small portfolio case we use both the non parametrical and the theoretical pmfs to do so, while in the large portfolio we use the theoretical pmfs.
+Risk measurement of the credit losses is done through their $\VaR$ and $\ES$, computed along Definition 4.1.
+Both on a small portfolio ($d=25$) and on the overall portfolio ($d=6000$), we compute the $\VaR$ and the corresponding $\ES$ bounds and values at the levels of confidence $\alpha =0.9;0.95;0.99$.